peter-janderks/restriction_decoder_domain_wall_colour_code/README.md

-To run the decoder use the file run_calculate_LER.py
+To run the decoder use the file run_calculate_LER.py.

+The data used to create the threshold plots is in the folde data_18_11.

-Plots are in create_threshold_plot.ipynb
+Plots are created in create_threshold_plot.ipynb